anoma/nspec/docs/architecture-2/engines.md

 This interface is _compositional_, where two engines can be combined by routing specific messages to and from each other, to form a third engine which is a specific composition of the two.

+!!! todo

-> TODO: Specify this further.
+     Specify this further.

 Structuring the implementation as a composition of engines has many benefits:
 - A clean separation of concerns between different areas of concern in the protocol (e.g. network layer interfacing, consensus message processing, signature generation).